Jayger1113/AgeEstimation_Tensorflow_Android/README.md

 # AgeEstimation_Tensorflow_Android
-UTKFace only for non-commercial research purposes only.
+UTKFace image set only for non-commercial research purposes only.
 The copyright belongs to the original owners.
-If there are any,
+If there are any, please let me know, I will remove it.